Guide written by:

 Macerator toilet uses and installation

-Macerator toilets are based on a very straightforward design principle: the water and waste from the bottom of the toilet pan are sucked out, ground up (or, technically speaking, comminuted) and then pumped out into pipes connected to your waste water network.
+Macerator toilets are based on a very straightforward design principle: the water and human waste from the bottom of the toilet pan are sucked out, ground up (or, technically speaking, comminuted) and then pumped out into pipes connected to your waste water network.

 In order to install a macerator toilet, you will need: